Nebraska LLC Biennial Report Instructions

 • Registered Agent and Office Address

-If you’d like to change any of these 3 items, you actually can’t do that here in the Biennial Report, but you have to check the box, letting the state know that’ll you be changing them shortly with a form called the Statement of Change.
-We will show you how to do this a few paragraphs down.
+If you’d like to change any of these 3 items, you actually can’t do that here in the Biennial Report.
+However, you have to check the box to let the Nebraska Secretary of State know that you’ll be changing this information shortly using a form called the Statement of Change.

-So, if you’re changing your LLC name, Designated office address, and/or Registered Agent and Office Address, please check off the “If this information has changed…” box.
-Again, we’ll walk you through the rest of the steps shortly.
+Said another way, if you’re changing your LLC name, Designated Office Address, and/or Registered Agent and Office Address, please check the box labeled “If this information has changed…“, and proceed to the next question.

-If you don’t need to change your LLC name, Designated office address, and/or Registered Agent and Office Address, please leave the box unchecked.
+If you don’t need to change your LLC name, Designated Office Address, and/or Registered Agent and Office Address, leave this box unchecked.

 Please review your Principal Office Address information.
 You can leave it as-is or make changes if needed.